 I also noticed how friendly everyone was.
 That brings me to the point of this whole article.
 There were a lot of good DJs and some of them were apparently quite well known.
 One, Donald Glaude, was hugely popular.
 But the crowd almost treated them as if the music was just coming from a stereo system.
 They didn’t pay too much attention to the DJs.
 Sure, when Donald took the stage, people noticed and cheered him, but then they danced amongst each other and didn’t really pay much attention to him.
 They just let the vibes he was creating take over their bodies and enjoyed themselves thoroughly.

 The whole rave was like this.
 People were friendly, were talking and were getting to know each other.
-Everyone was mingling and having a great time together.
+Everyone was mingling and hanging out in hammocks and having a great time together.
 The DJs provided the music that provided the atmosphere that gave us all such a great feeling.

 These days when I go to raves or even just clubs that have DJs, it feels completely different.
 The DJ seems to be like a headlining act at a festival or concert.
 Everybody stands there and faces one direction, their eyes fixed on the DJ.
 Sure, they dance, but they dance with the DJ in a way.
 Nobody is talking to each other, nobody is mingling, nobody even seems to be having that great of a time.

 Sure, they’re having fun, but is it really fun.
 They don’t seem to know how much more fun they could be having.
 Maybe that’s the key.
 Maybe they’ve never had the experience I had back in the day, so they don’t know how much more fun a DJ show could be.
 Because let’s face it, I have a lot more fun when I’m meeting new people and mingling.
 Naturally, when I say meeting new people, I mean meeting hot girls.